 - Spring Admission: No later than January 10 and must include fall grades

-After receipt of the required transcripts, the admission decision will be audited to ensure all conditions have been met.
-An email will be sent with the results of the review either confirming the admission offer or notification that the offer of admission has been rescinded.
+- After receipt of the required transcripts, the admission decision will be audited to ensure all conditions have been met.
+An email will be sent with the results of the review, either confirming your Clear Admission or withdrawing our offer of admission.

 Understand Conditional Admission